-Once, in a game against the, star forward Bernie Nicholls was elbowed in the face so hard he broke his jaw.
+Once, in a game against the Calgary Flames, Los Angeles Kings star forward Bernie Nicholls was elbowed in the face so hard he broke his jaw.

-Once, in a game against the, a stick to the face split Nicholls’ head open for 25 stitches on his forehead.
+Once, in a game against the Colorado Avalanche, a stick to the face split Nicholls’ head open for 25 stitches on his forehead.

-Once, in a game in San Jose, Nicholls was left dizzy and dazed afterkicked his feet out from underneath him.
+Once, in a game in San Jose, Nicholls was left dizzy and dazed after Gary Roberts kicked his feet out from underneath him.

 Nicholls was never diagnosed with a concussion.
 He finished all three games.
 Years later, the now 54-year-old battles daily dizziness, vertigo, headaches and a fleeting memory that "seems to be getting worse every day."
 After more than 1,200 combined regular season and playoff games in the NHL, the repeated hits to the head from a violent sport have taken their toll.